SylviaOne/Repo-hub/README.md

-## What's the difference between a guitar and a fish?
-You can tune a guitar but you can't "tuna" fish!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.